Kentucky governor signs pension bill as special session ends

 The measure took effect after Bevin’s signature.
 Soon after that, the legislature ended the high-stakes special session that Bevin convened last Friday in the midst of his reelection campaign.

-Bevin said the bill doesn’t resolve the state’s pension woes, but called it a “responsible and appropriate next step in moving toward financial solvency.”
+Bevin said the bill doesn’t resolve the state’s pension woes but called it a “responsible and appropriate next step in moving toward financial solvency.”

 “But there will have to be more steps,” he said.
 “We don’t even know fully what they will be.
 Some of them will be determined by the impact of the steps that have been taken thus far.”

 The new law aims to bring relief to regional universities and quasi-governmental entities hit recently by massive increases in pension costs.
-The agencies provide crucial social safety-net services and include public health departments, community mental health centers and domestic violence shelters.
+The agencies include public health departments, community mental health centers and domestic violence shelters.

 The measure reflecting Bevin’s plan would spare regional universities and quasi-public agencies from the spike in pension costs by freezing rates at the much lower amounts for another year.
 It allows affected agencies to decide next year whether to stay in the state retirement system and face a big increase in contribution rates or agree to leave.

-State leaders warned that, without relief, some quasi-public agencies would be strained to the point of bankruptcy, causing people to lose their jobs or critical services.
+State leaders warned that, without relief, some quasi-public agencies would be strained to the point of bankruptcy.

 Bevin’s proposal narrowly passed the GOP-led House but ran into less resistance in the Senate.
 The special session cost taxpayers about $66,000 per day.